cdubz/legal-copy-histories/histories/MailChimp/Acceptable Use Policy.md

 Prohibited Content
 ------------------

 Please don’t use Mailchimp to distribute anything offensive, to promote anything illegal, or to harass anyone.
-You may not use Mailchimp to create, send, or display:
+You may not use Mailchimp to create, send, display, advertise, or sell (as applicable):

-*   Campaigns offering to sell illegal goods or services
+*   Illegal goods or services
 *   Emails that violate the CAN-SPAM or other anti-spam laws
 *   Pornography/sexually explicit content
 *   Campaigns promoting or supporting terrorism or violent extremism
+*   Products claiming to prevent, treat, or cure COVID-19; in demand due to COVID-19 with excessive pricing, price gouging, or deceptive pricing practices; or in demand due to COVID-19 and prohibited by applicable law

 Some industries have higher-than-average abuse complaints, which can jeopardize deliverability.
 In order to maintain the reliability of our platform, we do not allow businesses that offer these types of services, products, or content: